mknichel/javascript-errors/README.md

 ### Protected Entry Points

 An "entry point" into JavaScript is any browser API that can start execution of your code.
-Examples include setTimeout, setInterval, event listeners, XHR, web sockets, or promises.
+Examples include `setTimeout`, `setInterval`, event listeners, XHR, web sockets, or promises.
 Errors that are thrown from these entry points will be caught by window.onerror, but in the browsers that don't support the full Error object in window.onerror, an alternative mechanism is needed to catch these errors since the try/catch method mentioned above won't catch them either.

 Thankfully, JavaScript allows these entry points to be wrapped so that a try/catch block can be inserted before the function is invoked to catch any errors thrown by the code.